-I’ve tried to explain the key idea in my essay “The How and the Why of Emergence and Intention” (available for download on the publications page) briefly to several friends.
+I’ve tried to explain the key idea in my essay “The How and the Why of Emergence and Intention” (available for download on Essays) briefly to several friends.
 My off-the-cuff attempts have tended to “wander towards the goal,” confusing rather than enlightening.
 Coincidentally, “Wandering Towards the Goal – How do Mindless Mathematical Laws Give Rise to Aims and Intention” is the topic for the Essay Contest, sponsored by FQXi (The Foundational Questions Institute).
 So here is a quick summary of the key points in the essay.

 First – Why I Wrote This Essay

 I had two goals in writing the essay.
 The first goal was to have the FQXi community read the essay and not dismiss it out of hand.
 The challenge is that FQXi is an elite group of some 300 physicists and cosmologists from around the world (names like Max Tegmark, Anthony Aguirre, Nick Bostrom, David Chalmers, Alan Guth, Martin Rees, Lee Smolin, and Frank Wilczek, among others).
 I am an “amateur” and do not have the qualifications to be in the Institute.
 Moreover, the collection of members and competing essayists is heavily tilted to a secular, even anti-religious, point of view.
 My conclusion is something that many would consider theological and therefore wildly out-of-bounds.
 So I had to avoid using words that would give the appearance of religiosity and build my argument without offending the sensibilities of the scientific reader.